 Councilman Vincent De Cesare

-Vincent De Cesare has lived in Woodland Park for almost 25 years.
+Vincent De Cesare has lived in Woodland Park for over 25 years.
 He was appointed to the Borough Council in June 2012 and elected to a full term the following November.
 He was re-elected in 2015.
 Councilman De Cesare is the Chairman of the Public Safety Committee and serves on the Laws & Ordinances and Public Works Committees.
 He is also the liaison to the Woodland Park Board of Education and to the Municipal Allaince.
 He previously served as a member of the Board of Adjustment, where he ably heard requests for an interpretation of the zoning map or ordinances and decided applications for variances to the Borough’s code.

 Vincent grew up in Bergen County and is a graduate of Becton Regional High School in East Rutherford.
 He is employed by the Borough of Carlstadt and is the President of the Department of Public Works Workers Association.
 Vincent’s knowledge of public sector operations and facilities management is an asset to the Woodland Park Borough Council.